exasol/public-knowledgebase/Database-Features/zone-map-usage-optimizer-question.md

 $\textsf{\color{red}{Reason: GROUP BY execution is slower if entries with the same key are not executed together.}}$

 > [!NOTE]
 > In general, GROUP BY is more time consuming than a SCAN.

-> [!WARNING]
+## Summary

-> The optimizer may decide not to use the zone map because it estimates that another access path or index is more efficient.
+The optimizer may decide not to use the zone map because it estimates that another access path or index is more efficient.

 ## References